santi81/jupyterHub/README.md

   -  For persistency we use an NFS based Storage.If you have an NFS server already running you can skip this step and proceed to step for provisioning the NFS Volumes

-         -  Create Disk which acts as the underlying storage for NFS.This script creates a disk on the google cloud, attaches the disk to a provisioner instance and mounts the disk in the configured path
+         -  Create Disk which acts as the underlying storage for NFS.This script creates a disk on the google cloud,attaches the disk to a provisioner instance and mounts the disk in the configured path

                ./make-disk.sh jupyterhub-persistency 100GB